heykayla/my-writing/tutorials/tutorial-create-and-customize-your-dev-account.md

     **Note:** Tags customize your feed by showing posts that use your following tags.

-2. *Optional*: In the **Build your profile** dialog box, populate the following fields:
+2. *Optional*: In the **Build your profile** dialog box, fill in the following fields:
   - **Username:** This field displays your GitHub username that DEV pulled from your GitHub account.
 If you want to change the username, you can click on the field and enter a new username.
   - **Note:** Your profile picture is also pulled from your GitHub account, which you can change.
   - **Bio:** Share a brief summary of your background, interests, hobbies, and more.
   - **Work:** Share what you do for work (e.g., Technical Writer at Gringotts Wizarding Bank).
   - **Education:** Share where you went to school (e.g., Hogwarts School of Witchcraft and Wizardry).
-  - **Skills/Languages:** List any coding languages or skills you know or are familiar with (e.g., python, ruby, Git, etc.).
+  - **Skills/Languages:** List any coding languages or skills you know or are familiar with (e.g., Python, Ruby, Git, etc.).

 3. *Optional*: In the **Suggested people to follow** dialog box, select people to follow from the DEV community and click **Continue**.